firebase/extensions/firestore-bigquery-export/CONTRIBUTING.md

 Contains the core interface defintions for document changes.
 Also exposes an API for uploading changes to BigQuery.
 The business-logic associated with creating the raw changelog and the latest snapshot of live documents in the changelog also lives in this package.
+This package is a dependency for all 3 other packages.

 **[fs-bq-import-collection](https://www.npmjs.com/package/@firebaseextensions/fs-bq-import-collection)**:
 Contains a script for resumably importing a firestore collection into BigQuery